NahuelCostaCortez/personal-website/content/home/skills.md

 # Order that this section appears on the page.
 weight: 30

-title: Some of the skills I possess
+title: Some of the things I regularly use
 subtitle:

 # Showcase personal skills or business features.